YargKlnc/Credit-Risk-Classification/README.md

 Using various techniques to train and evaluate a model based on loan risk with a dataset of historical lending activity from a peer-to-peer lending services company to build a model that can identify the creditworthiness of borrowers.

-**Instructions and Implementation**
+**Tasks and Implementation**

-The instructions are divided into three main sections:
+The tasks are divided into three main sections:

-### 1- Data Split into Training and Testing Sets
+  1- Data Split into Training and Testing Sets

-### 2- Logistic Regression Model Created with the Original Data
+  2- Logistic Regression Model Created with the Original Data

-### 3- Credit Risk Analysis Report
+  3- Credit Risk Analysis Report

 ## Overview of the Analysis